springimport/swagger-magento2-client/docs/Api/QuoteCartManagementV1Api.md

-Creates an empty cart and quote for a specified customer.
+Creates an empty cart and quote for a specified customer if customer does not have a cart yet.

 ### Example
 ```php